divineniiquaye/flight-routing/README.md

 ---

-This library is shipped with annotations support, check **Annotation** directory to find out more collection using `Flight\Routing\Router::loadAnnotation` method.
+This library is shipped with annotations support, check **Annotation** directory to find out more about collecting anotations using `Flight\Routing\Router::loadAnnotation` method.

 ```php
 use Biurad\Annotations\AnnotationLoader;